 For the smart affiliate marketer, this diverse global market offers opportunities like no other.
 Consider:

 Convinced?
 Let’s take a closer look at how forex affiliate marketing works.

-Forex affiliate marketing is pretty much the same as affiliate marketing – so that means you’ll receive a commission when you refer someone to a forex broker, and they begin to trade with that broker.
+Forex affiliate marketing is the same as affiliate marketing – so that means you’ll receive a commission when you refer someone to a forex broker, and they begin to trade with that broker.